markevans/dragonfly/extra_docs/Encoding.md

 Encoding
 ========

-Changing the format of data, but not changing the data itself, e.g. converting to gif format, comes under the banner of Encoding.
+Registered encoders change the format of data, e.g. a jpeg image to a png image.

 You can register as many encoders as you like.